Atlassian: History

 In November 2015, Atlassian announced sales of $320 million, and Shona Brown was added to its board.
 On 10 December 2015, Atlassian made its initial public offering (IPO) on the NASDAQ stock exchange, under the symbol TEAM, putting the market capitalization of Atlassian at $4.37 billion.
 The IPO made its founders Farquhar and Cannon-Brookes Australia's first tech startup billionaires and household names in their native country, despite Atlassian being called a "very boring software company" in The New York Times for its focus on development and management software.

 In March 2019, Atlassian's value was US$26.6 billion.
 Cannon-Brookes and Farquhar own approximately 30% each.
-In October 2020, Atlassian announced the end of support for their "Server" products with sales ending in February 2021 and support ending in February 2024 in order to focus on "Cloud" and "Data Center" editions.
+In October 2020, Atlassian announced the end of support for their "Server" products with sales ending in February 2021 and support ending in February 2024 to focus on "Cloud" and "Data Center" editions.

 In October 2021, Atlassian received approval to construct their new Headquarters in Sydney, which will anchor the Tech Central precinct.
 Their building is planned to be the world's tallest hybrid timber structure and will embody leading sustainability technologies and principles.

-In March 2023, the firm announced layoffs of 500 employees, 5% of its workforce.
+In March 2023, the firm announced layoffs of 500 employees, or 5% of its workforce.
+In October 2023, Microsoft identified a severe zero-day vulnerability that can be exploited remotely and anonymously in Atlassian's Confluence product.
+It also accused Chinese state-backed group known as Storm-0062, DarkShadow, or Oro0lxy, of breaking into Atlassian customers' systems several weeks earlier.
+Atlassian asked its customers to look for signs of a breach, as it could not itself confirm whether their systems were affected.
+The flaw has since been fixed via an update that the customers would need to apply.

+At the end of August 2024, Farquhar stepped down as co-CEO, leaving Cannon-Brookes as the sole CEO of the company.
+Farquhar remains on the board and as a special adviser.